provable-things/ptokens.js-v1/resources/docs/ptokens-utils.md

 ptokens.utils.eth.getGasLimit(web3)
 ```

-Return the gas limit of the latest Ethereum block.
+Returns the gas limit of the latest Ethereum block.

 ### Parameters